Penn State vs. Rutgers NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

-- Penn State and its opponents have gone over the current 47-point total in four of 10 games this season.
+- Penn State and its opponents have gone over the current 46-point total in four of 10 games (40%) this season.

-- Rutgers has combined with its opponents to score more than 47 points in three of nine games this season.

-- Saturday's over/under is two points lower than the two team's combined 49 points per game average.
+- The combined points per game average of the two teams, 49, is 3.0 points greater than Saturday's over/under.

-- The 39.8 combined points per game that these two squads have allowed this season are 7.2 fewer than the 47 over/under in this contest.
+- The 39.8 combined points per game that these two squads have allowed this season are 6.2 fewer than the 46 total in this contest.

-- The Nittany Lions and their opponents have scored an average of 52 points per game in 2021, five more than Saturday's total.
+- The average total in Nittany Lions games this season is 52.0, 6.0 points more than Saturday's over/under of 46.

-- The 46.7 PPG average total in Scarlet Knights games this season is 0.3 points fewer than this game's over/under.
+- The 46.7 PPG average total in Scarlet Knights games this season is 0.7 points more than this game's over/under.

 Penn State Stats and Trends

-- Penn State has played 10 games, with six wins against the spread.
+- In Penn State's 10 games this year, it has six wins against the spread.

-- The Nittany Lions have been favored by 17 points or more three times this season and covered the spread in one of them.
+- The Nittany Lions have covered the spread once this season when favored by 17.5 points or more (in three chances).

-- Penn State's games this year have hit the over on just two of 10 set point totals (20%).
+- Penn State's games this year have gone over the total in only two out of 10 opportunities (20%).

-- When Penn State records more than 22.7 points, it is 5-1 against the spread and 5-1 overall.
+- Penn State is 5-1 against the spread and 5-1 overall this season when the team puts up more than 22.7 points.

-- The Nittany Lions rack up only seven more yards per game (379.9) than the Scarlet Knights give up per outing (372.9).
+- The Nittany Lions collect 379.9 yards per game, just 7.0 more than the 372.9 the Scarlet Knights allow per contest.

-- In games that Penn State piles up over 372.9 yards, the team is 5-1 against the spread and 5-1 overall.
+- Penn State is 5-1 against the spread and 5-1 overall when the team totals over 372.9 yards.

 - The Nittany Lions have 11 giveaways this season, while the Scarlet Knights have 17 takeaways .